bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Notes on Syntax
 The language uses sets of more or less independent declarations of the form:

-		keyword name :: declaration-body
+		sort name :: declaration

-* `keyword` : what kind of thing is declared?
+* `sort` : what kind of thing is declared?
-* `name` . what is the identity of the declared thing?
+* `name` : what is the identity of the declared thing?
 * `::` (_is declared as_-operator)
-* `declaration-body` : how does the thing relate to other things?
+* `declaration` : a truth or how does the thing relate to other things?

 There are a dozen types of declarations each using a distinctive _keyword_.
 In the declaration body however any valid identifier (including these words)